Emerging market funds seek escape from traditional indexes

-LONDON Emerging market fund managers are seeking to escape from the straitjacket of traditional benchmark indexes in favor of a more flexible approach to capture the diverging performances of different countries and sectors.
+LONDON, Nov 29 Emerging market fund managers are seeking to escape from the straitjacket of traditional benchmark indexes in favour of a more flexible approach to capture the diverging performances of different countries and sectors.

 The dilemma for such investors is illustrated by MSCI's widely used emerging equity benchmark.
-So far this year, this index .MSCIEF is down more than 12 percent, mainly due to losses in big markets such as Brazil and China.
-Minor player Hungary, however, has gained some 30 percent .BUX.
+So far this year, this index is down more than 12 percent, mainly due to losses in big markets such as Brazil and China.
+Minor player Hungary, however, has gained some 30 percent.

 Similarly, in the debt market, Russian rouble bonds have returned 20 percent this year versus double-digit losses on the underlying emerging debt index which is driven by Brazil and South Africa.